TuanDao-0110/Dino-s_Last_Word_Game/README.md

 ```

 ## Features
+1. Word is generated from many category
-1. Randomly generated word for each game
+2. Randomly generated word for each game,
+3. Player can select to play all category to get 2 point each time, or 1 point if user play in specific category
-2. Keeps track of correct and incorrect guesses
+4. Keeps track of correct and incorrect guesses
+5. Hint, Player can click to unknown letter to show it, each time hint use, 1 point reduced.
-3. Displays hangman figure as incorrect guesses are made
+6. Displays hangman figure as incorrect guesses are made
-4. Shows a win or loss message at the end of the game
+7. Shows a win or loss message at the end of the game
+8. Player can see list of other player's record,
+9. User can store their score by login/register.
 ## Getting Started
 1. Clone the repository: git clone https://github.com/TuanDao-0110/Hang_Man_Game.git
 2. Install dependencies: npm install or yarn install